gitlabhq/gitlabhq/doc/university/training/topics/unstage.md

   git checkout -- <file>
   ```

-- To remove a file from disk and repo use `git rm` and to remove a directory use the `-r` flag:
+- To remove a file from disk and repository, use `git rm`.
+To remove a directory, use the `-r` flag:

   ```shell
   git rm '*.txt'